Self/less

 Self/less is a 2015 American science fiction action thriller film directed by Tarsem Singh, produced by Ram Bergman and James D. Stern and written by Alex and David Pastor.
-The film tells the story of a business tycoon and billionaire named Damian Hale, who is diagnosed with a terminal illness.
-However, he manages to save his life with the aid of Professor Albright, who transfers Hale's consciousness into a new, younger body.
+The film tells the story of a business tycoon and billionaire diagnosed with a terminal illness who manages to save his own life by transferring his consciousness into a new, younger body.
 The film stars Ryan Reynolds, Natalie Martinez, Matthew Goode, Victor Garber, Derek Luke, and Ben Kingsley.
 Many of the film's elements are similar to the 1966 film Seconds.

-Self/less was originally set to release on February 27, 2015, but because of multiple setbacks, it was not released until July 10, 2015.
-It was produced by Endgame Entertainment and was financed by Filmnation Entertainment.
+Self/less was originally set to release on September 26, 2014, but because of multiple setbacks and the absorption of its original distributor FilmDistrict, it was not released until July 10, 2015, by Focus Features.
+It was produced by Endgame Entertainment and was financed by FilmNation Entertainment.
 The film grossed $12 million in North America and a total of $30 million worldwide, against a $26 million production budget.

 Plot

 Billionaire New Yorker Damian Hale is diagnosed with terminal cancer.
 He finds a business card directing him to Professor Albright, who informs him about a medical procedure called "shedding", in which one's consciousness is transferred into a new body.
 Damian agrees to the procedure and follows Albright's instructions to stage his own public death.
 Albright then transfers him into a new, younger body, and prescribes medication to alleviate the vivid hallucinations which he claims are side effects of the procedure.

 Damian starts a new life in New Orleans under the incognito name of Edward Kidner and is quickly befriended by his neighbor Anton.
 He later forgets to take his medicine and has hallucinations of a woman and child.
 Damian (as Edward) questions Albright, who dismisses it, but accidentally mentions details of the hallucinations that Damian had not disclosed.

 Albright then arranges for Damian to take a vacation in Hawaii, but Damian, convinced the hallucinations are a real memory, identifies a landmark he saw in his vision and heads to a farmhouse outside of St. Louis.
 There, he finds the woman, Madeline, who reacts to him as her apparently deceased husband Mark.
 Damian plays along as Mark, though he is shocked to learn that Mark may have sold himself to Albright, in order to pay for their daughter Anna's life-saving treatment.
 Damian and Madeline are suddenly attacked by Albright's men, including Anton.
-Damian fatally wounds Anton and kills his accomplices, then flees with Madeline to collect Anna from school.
+Damian fatally wounds Anton and kills his accomplices, then flees with Madeline to pick up Anna from school.